 This chili sauce is easy to make and really tasty.
-If you have a hankering for a chili cheese dog, make up a batch, (even if you have never enjoyed the original sauce), grab some hot dogs, and have yourself one!
+If you are hankering for a chili cheese dog, or some chili fries make up a batch, (even if you have never enjoyed the original sauce), you will love this easy chili sauce.

 - Ground Beef - use lean ground beef for best results.

 - Ground Pork - Again use lean if you have it.
 Do not use pork sausage.
 Just ground pork.

 - Corn Starch